 - The AARP Livable Community website

-- AARP Livability Fact Sheets are a package of eleven comprehensive, easy-to-read livability fact sheets that can be used by community leaders, policymakers, citizen activists and others to learn about and explain what makes a city, town or neighborhood a great place for people of all ages.
+- AARP Livability Fact Sheets: A package of comprehensive, easy-to-read livability resources, the 11 fact sheets can be used by community leaders, policymakers, citizen activists and others to learn about and explain what makes a city, town, or neighborhood a great place for people of all ages.

-- AARP Livability Index Tool is an interactive website to help measure the quality of life in communities across multiple dimensions: housing, transportation, neighborhood characteristics, environment, health, opportunity, and civic and social engagement.
+- AARP Livability Index Tool: An interactive website to help measure the quality of life in communities across multiple dimensions: housing, transportation, neighborhood characteristics, environment, health, opportunity, and civic and social engagement.
 It allows users to compare communities, adjust scores based on personal preferences and learn how to take action to make their communities more livable.

 The Department of Elder Affairs' (DOEA) Livable Florida is a statewide initiative that assists Florida cities, towns and counties in planning and implementing improvements that benefit their residents, both youth and elder.
 This initiative focuses on housing, health/wellness, injury prevention, and transportation and mobility.